seenthattinker/Conceptinero/government/eligible.md

 of [SR&ED](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#srd)
 states:

-"and, in applying this definition in respect of a taxpayer, includes
+*and, in applying this definition in respect of a taxpayer, includes

 \(d) work undertaken by or [on behalf of](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nbhlf)